huggingface/datasets/docs/source/share.rst

 Share
 ======

 At Hugging Face, we are on a mission to democratize good Machine Learning and we believe in the value of open source.
 That's why we designed 🤗 Datasets so that anyone can share a dataset with the greater ML community.
-There are currently thousands datasets in over 100 languages in the Hugging Face Hub, and the Hugging Face team always welcomes new contributions!
+There are currently thousands of datasets in over 100 languages in the Hugging Face Hub, and the Hugging Face team always welcomes new contributions!

-Dataset repositories offer you nice features such as:
+Dataset repositories offer features such as:

 - Free dataset hosting
 - Dataset versioning